 The amount of water supplied by the surface water treatment plant varies weekly depending on a number of factors, including how much river water is available.
 The plant can produce 99 million gallons per day (mgd) annual average and has a maximum rated capacity of 120 mgd.

 The plant was built and expanded under a successful public-private partnership with Veolia Water, formerly USFilter.
-Under this Design-Build-Operate process, Tampa Bay Water is the owner of the plant, but Veolia designed, built and is under contract to operate the plant until 2023.
+Under this Design-Build-Operate process, Tampa Bay Water is the owner of the plant, but Veolia designed, built and operates the plant.

 The Southwest Florida Water Management District co-funded a portion of the capital costs to build and expand the facility.

 Surface water contains organic materials, which must be removed to make the water safe for drinking and aesthetically pleasing.
 The water must also be disinfected.
 The treated surface water produced by the regional treatment plants meets the high quality standards established by Tampa Bay Water’s members and is superior to both state and federal drinking water standards.

 FIRST STAGE: ACTIFLO® The plant incorporates the most advanced technologies throughout the treatment process.
 In the first stage of treatment, Veolia Water's patented ACTIFLO® process is used to remove the color and particles from the water.
 ACTIFLO® is widely used throughout the world and is particularly advantageous when treating large flow rates with variable raw water quality—exactly the conditions found in the surface water treatment plant.
 ACTIFLO® builds on the traditional chemical treatment process by adding fine grain sand with polymer.
 After this step, the water moves into the maturation tank for further mixing, allowing large particles called “floc” to form.
 This clumping process removes color and organic matter from the water.
 The floc and raw water are separated in a settling tank.